B4SEE/JavaGameEngine/README.md

 - :heavy_check_mark: The hero will be able to use the collected materials to make a certain object (make a lamp out of a light bulb and a battery, make bread out of wheat, water and fire, etc.).

-- :construction: The game engine must be equipped with a GUI.
+- :heavy_check_mark: The game engine must be equipped with a GUI.
 </details>

 &nbsp;